 10.11.2025

 Here is post number two for the new birdy.
 I finally decided on the name Sinatra, after the character in the show “Paradise” who is named after the singer.
-Got her weight down -82g.
-Her response seems to do well around 1035g-1048g….. assuming that is her backyard weight.
+Got his weight down -82g.
+His response seems to do well around 1035g-1048g….. assuming that is his backyard weight.
 Hunting weight, I will probably go down another 5g or 10g.
 Telemetry finally ordered and waiting on backorder for the scout transmitter.
-Hopefully free flying her soon.
-Here is a picture of her on my work desk.
-Her job is to shred paper.
+Hopefully free flying soon.
+Here is a picture of him on my work desk.
+His job is to shred paper.

 09.14.2025